opennetworkinglab/aether-docs/developer/roc.rst

    # aether-roc-api

-   kubectl -n micro-onos port-forward service/aether-roc-api --address 0.0.0.0 8181:8181
+   kubectl -n aether port-forward service/aether-roc-api --address 0.0.0.0 8181:8181

    # aether-roc-gui

-   kubectl -n micro-onos port-forward service/aether-roc-gui-v2-1 --address 0.0.0.0 8183:80
+   kubectl -n aether port-forward service/aether-roc-gui-v2-1 --address 0.0.0.0 8183:80

    # grafana

-   kubectl -n micro-onos port-forward service/aether-roc-umbrella-grafana --address 0.0.0.0 8187:80
+   kubectl -n aether port-forward service/aether-roc-umbrella-grafana --address 0.0.0.0 8187:80

 .. note:: Internally the ``aether-roc-gui`` operates a Reverse Proxy on the ``aether-roc-api``.
 This
     means that if you have done a ``port-forward`` to ``aether-roc-gui`` say on port ``8183`` there's no